 7.2 The Ekiga User Interface

-All functions of Ekiga are available via the menu bar.
-Shortcuts to the most important functions are provided by means of a toolbar to the left and by special key combinations.
+All functions of Ekiga are available through the menu bar.
+Shortcuts to the most important functions are available in a toolbar to the left and by special key combinations.

 Figure 7.1 Ekiga User Interface